opensourcefeed/opensourcefeed.github.io/distribution-fedora.md

   Fedora 24 reaches end of life : "http://www.open-source-feed.com/2017/08/fedora-24-reaches-end-of-life.html"
 ---

 **Fedora** is an independently developed GNU/Linux distribution backed by open source giant Red Hat.
-Fedora is a cutting edge distribution that ships new releases in a rough period of 6 months.
+Fedora is a cutting-edge distribution that ships new releases in a rough period of 6 months.

 Fedora is often referred as an experimental bed for Red Hat Enterprise Linux.
-Most of the innovative technologies will be experimented with Fedora, and once it become stable, same technology will be adopted in Enterprise Linux as well.
+Most of the bleed edge technologies will be introduced in Fedora first, and once it becomes stable, the same technology will be adopted in Enterprise Linux as well.

-Fedora comes in different variations, which includes Fedora Workstation, Fedora spins, Fedora labs, Fedora server edition, Fedora cloud edition and ARM variations.
-Fedora spins showcases different desktop environments, while Fedora labs are distributions oriented towards different fields such as security, robotics, electronics, games ..etc.
+Fedora comes in different variations, which includes Fedora Workstation, Fedora spins Fedora labs, Fedora server edition, Fedora cloud edition and ARM variations.
+Fedora spins showcase different desktop environments, while Fedora labs are distributions oriented towards different fields such as security, robotics, electronics, games ..etc.